SamarthBagga/decentralized-donation/README.md

 # decentralized-donation
 This is a decentralized donation web app.
 It uses the sepolia testnet.
 Please get sepolia testnet tokens to test the contract from [sepolia faucet](https://sepoliafaucet.com/)_
 Its features are-

-  -Creating a funding contract
-  -Funding and withdrawing from the contract through the frontend
   - Login/Signup through OTP delivered to the phone number for the admins
   - JWT tokens
+  - Creating a funding contract
+  - Funding and withdrawing from the contract through the frontend

 # How to run the app-
 ## Step 0 - Add a .env file in the server directory with the following format.
 In the mongo uri create a cluster with mongo and add that here-